duglin/xreg-github/README.md

 See `misc/Dockefile-dev` for the minimal things you'll need to install.
 Useful Makefile targets:
 ```
-- make              : build, test and run the server locally
+- make              : build all, test and run the server (alias for 'all')
-- make all          : build, test and run the server locally
+- make all          : build all, test and run the server (reset the DB)
-- make run          : build the exes and run it (no tests)
+- make run          : build server and run it (no tests, reset the DB)
+- make start        : build server and run it (no tests, do not reset the DB)
-- make test         : build the exes and run tests, don't run
+- make test         : build all, images and run tests, don't run server
 - make clean        : erase all build artifacts, stop mysql.
 Basically, reset
+- make server       : build the server
+- make cmds         : build the exes (server and CLIs)
 - make image        : build the all Docker images
 - make push         : push the Docker images to DockerHub
 - make mysql        : just start mysql as a Docker container